📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 Bro, no. Because when eviction time comes — even if it’s not personal — you’ll ruin that relationship instantly.
 You’ll be the villain in their story, no matter how kind your tone was.

-So have systems in place. 💼
+So have systems in place to absorb the emotional recoil. 💼

 Let someone else handle the paperwork, the calls, the “we need to talk” moments.